Some tax changes to be aware of

 • S corporation returns will remain due by the 15th day of the third month of the taxable year (March 15 for calendar-year taxpayers); and

-Virtual Currencies: The IRS has ramped up its enforcement of virtual currencies, such as bitcoin, most taxpayers who own virtual currencies fail to report their taxable transactions when filing their tax returns.
+Virtual Currencies: The IRS has ramped up its enforcement of virtual currencies such as Bitcoin.
+Most taxpayers who own virtual currencies fail to report their taxable transactions when filing their tax returns.
 The IRS is sending letters to taxpayers with known virtual currencies accounts.
-The ms requires taxpayers to affirmatively declare whether they are engaged in any virtual transactions.
+The IRS requires taxpayers to affirmatively declare whether they are engaged in any virtual transactions.
 Intentionally failing to report taxable income can have severe consequences.
-Be sure to provide us with this information.

 Foreign accounts: You must report overseas assets owned by businesses as well as individuals.
 So, the reporting requirements are increasing and the penalties for failure to report continue to be harsh.
 Not all foreign holdings must be reported.
 If, for example, you hold stock in a foreign company through a U.S. broker, those holdings do not have to be separately reported.
-However, if you hold any other types of foreign assets, including bank accounts and securities accounts, please let us know.
-If you have any doubt as to whether any of your assets are foreign, please discuss those assets with your tax preparer.
-Again, this year you will need information on a business' foreign holdings as well.
+However, if you hold any other types of foreign assets, including bank accounts and securities accounts, you will need to discuss the situation with your tax professional.
+If you have any doubt as to whether any of your assets are foreign, please discuss those assets with your tax professional.